Optimal Learning from Label Proportions with General Loss Functions: Bag-level Estimators for Arbitrary Losses

-From Appendix \ref{sa:multiclass}, one can see that the regret guarantee we obtain for our algorithm in the full histogram case (Theorem \ref{t:l:main_full histogram_multiclass}) is of the form \( n = O \Bigl( \frac{k\,\Delta \ell^2(\hyps)\,\log(|\hyps|/\delta) }{\beta^2} \Bigl)~, \) where \( \Delta \ell^2(\hyps) = \max_{h \in \hyps} {\E}_x\bigl[\max_r\bigl( \ell(h(x),r)\bigl)^2\bigl] \) is the factor hiding the dependence on the number of classes $c$.
+where \( \Delta \ell^2(\hyps) = \max_{h \in \hyps} {\E}_x\bigl[\max_r\bigl( \ell(h(x),r)\bigl)^2\bigl] \) is the factor hiding the dependence on the number of classes $c$.
 This dependence can be removed completely if the loss is bounded, and turned into a mild $\log c$ when the loss is unbounded but has light tails.
 On the contrary, the bounds for the total multi-class case mimic rather closely those for binary labels (Theorem \ref{t:mainbinary} and Theorem \ref{t:mainbinary_fast}) but with an extra $c^2$ factor, due to the inflated variance terms.
 Details are again contained in Appendix \ref{sa:multiclass}.

 For practical reasons, in the experiments that follow we depart from the MoM tournament scheme, and rather test our bag-level estimators combined with SGD-like algorithms operating with log loss.